-Introduction
+1. Introduction

 Efficient electricity day-ahead market designs include virtual transactions.
-In particular, in markets with a multi-settlement system including a day-ahead and a real-time market, day-ahead transactions can clear bids and offers that are strictly financial and are not intended for physical fulfillment in real-time.
+In particular, in markets with a multi-settlement system including a day-ahead and a real-time market, day-ahead transactions can clear bids and offers that are strictly financial and are not intended for physical fulfillment in real time.
 These day-ahead financial transactions are settled against real-time prices in the same manner as other day-ahead market transactions.
-A recent PJM study reviewed the operation of its energy market, discussed the role of virtual transactions, and offered recommendations on proposed rule changes that would affect the scope and treatment of virtual transaction participation in their day-ahead market.
-(PJM, 2015).
-The purpose of the present paper is to comment on this PJM analysis and recommendations.
+A recent PJM study reviewed the operation of its energy market, discussed the role of virtual transactions, and offered recommendations on proposed rule changes that would affect the scope and treatment of virtual transaction participation in their day-ahead market (PJM, 2015).
+The purpose of the present article is to comment on this PJM analysis and set of recommendations.

 A full analysis of the impacts of virtual bids must immediately consider and model outcomes in an electricity market with uncertainty.
 Assessing the costs and benefits of virtual transaction on electricity market outcomes with even an approximation of the complications induced by realistic unit commitment and dispatch, e.g., taking into account uncertainty about the level of real-time load and resource availability, would be difficult.
 The PJM report does not attempt such an analysis, but argues primarily from examples that pertain to a context without uncertainty.
-There are important features of the implicit assumptions in the PJM analysis that affect the conclusions about the costs and benefits of virtual bidding, and introduction of reasonable and realistic changes to these assumptions would lead in a different direction than PJM in specifying recommendations.
+There are important features of the implicit assumptions in the PJM analysis that affect the conclusions about the costs and benefits of virtual